Modern animation in the United States: Don Bluth

 Don Bluth's company had been driven to bankruptcy twice: once, as Don Bluth Productions, after the disappointing box office take of The Secret of NIMH coincided with an animator's strike; and again, as the Bluth Group, after the Video game crash of 1983—when Cinematronics, in an attempt to cut its losses, charged fees and royalties of over $3 million ($ adjusted for inflation) to Bluth's company while it was working on a sequel to the laserdisc-based animated arcade videogame Dragon's Lair.

-Bluth formed Sullivan Bluth Studios with backing from businessman Morris Sullivan, while film director Steven Spielberg—a long-time animation fan who was interested in producing theatrical animation helped Bluth to produce 1986's An American Tail.
+Bluth formed Sullivan Bluth Studios with backing from businessman Morris Sullivan.
+Film director Steven Spielberg—a long-time animation fan who was interested in producing theatrical animation helped Bluth to produce 1986's An American Tail.
 The film was a hit, grossing $47,483,002 ($ in today's dollars).
 During its production, the studio relocated to Ireland, taking advantage of government tax breaks for film production.
 Bluth's 1988 follow-up The Land Before Time was a slightly bigger hit, grossing $48,092,846 ($ in today's dollars) and spawning 12 sequels and a TV series.
 Neither Bluth nor Spielberg was involved with any of the Land Before Time sequels; Spielberg produced the 1991 sequel An American Tail: Fievel Goes West without Bluth.

-To gain further creative control, Bluth parted company with Spielberg on his next film, the 1989 release All Dogs Go to Heaven.
+To gain further creative control, Bluth parted ways with Spielberg on his next film, the 1989 release All Dogs Go to Heaven.
 While the film had the misfortune of opening the same day as Disney's The Little Mermaid, it fared much better on home video.

-The early 1990s were difficult for the studio; it released several box office failures.
+The early 1990s proved difficult for the studio, as it released several box office failures.
 In 1992, Rock-a-Doodle was panned by critics and ignored by audiences; its dismal box-office performance of $11,657,385 ($ in today's dollars) contributed to Sullivan Bluth's bankruptcy.
 Bluth's next feature, 1994's Thumbelina fared a little better critically but even worse commercially, while A Troll in Central Park, also released in 1994, barely got a theatrical release, grossing $71,368 against a budget of $23,000,000 (or $ against $ in current terms).

 Sullivan Bluth Studios closed in 1995.
 Bluth and Goldman returned to the United States a year earlier to discuss the creation of a feature-animation division at 20th Century Fox; the studio's three previous animated films (FernGully: The Last Rainforest, Once Upon a Forest, and the live-action/animation hybrid The Pagemaster) had all failed.
 Anastasia, a musical remake of the 1956 film with Ingrid Bergman, did far better than any Bluth film since All Dogs Go To Heaven, but the 2000 release of Titan A.E., a film far different from the ones Bluth had been making, was a flop.
 Fox Animation Studios closed soon afterwards; nearly all Fox feature animation was produced by its Blue Sky Studios unit until the Fox Animation Studios imprint was revived, without Bluth or Goldman, in 2009.